10 Dietitian Tips To Get Your Hunger Cues Back After an Eating Disorder

 All of these things will increase stress and decrease your appetite.

 While it may be your desire to get your hunger cues back, this can also feel very scary.
-It’s also very important to recognize that once your hunger cues do come back, extreme hunger may be part of the recovery process.
+It’s also very important to recognize that once your hunger cues do come back, extreme hunger may be part your recovery journey.

 Stop Humoring